dmitriilezine/AzureSecureAdministration/DeployvNet.md

 ### This deployment will do the following:
 1. Create vNet
-2. Create multiple NSGs
+2. Create 10 NSGs
-3. Create multiple subnets and assigns appropriate NSG to target subnet
+3. Create 11 subnets and assigns appropriate NSG to target subnet
 4. Assign IP address for DNS server (to be deployed in later steps)